25 Species That Have Made Amazing Comebacks

 23. The West Indian Manatee

-24. The Burmese star tortoise
+24. The Burmese Star Tortoise

 The pet trade did a number on these guys.
 Beginning in the 1990s, wildlife traffickers harvested Burmese star tortoises until they effectively became “ecologically extinct” in their native Myanmar.
 Luckily, conservationists had the foresight to set up breeding colonies with specimens who’d been confiscated from smugglers.
 The program started out with fewer than 200 tortoises in 2004; today, it has more than 14,000 of them.
-“Our ultimate objective is to have about 100,000 star tortoises in the wild,” Steve Platt, a herpetologist who’s been taking part in the initiative, said in a Wildlife Conservation Society video.
+“Our ultimate objective is to have about 100,000 star tortoises in the wild,” Steve Platt, a herpetologist who’s been taking part in the initiative, said in the Wildlife Conservation Society video above.

-25. The giant panda
+25. The Giant Panda

 Here we have it: the poster child for endangered animals everywhere … except that the giant panda is no longer endangered.
 In 2016, the IUCN changed its status from “endangered” to “vulnerable.”
 There’s still a chance that we could lose the majestic bamboo-eater once and for all someday, but the last few years have offered a bit of hope.
 Between 2004 and 2014, the number of wild pandas increased 17 percent.
 The welcome development was made possible by enacting a poaching ban and establishing new panda reserves.
 It’s nice to know that, with the right environmental policies, we can make the future brighter for some of our fellow creatures.